 -12 As a dog training instructor, I'm often asked for advice on choosing a dog.
 A common misconception among prospective dog owners is that the main concern is matching a dog to your living area.

 People who live in flats and apartments tell me they're contemplating a small dog.
 These dogs tend to be highly energetic and yappy, not a good combination for apartment-dwellers and their neighbours.

 Others with big backyards will say they're thinking of a larger dog.
-Left alone in the backyard, these dogs soon demonstrate how destructive a bored dog can be.
+But left alone in the backyard, these dogs soon demonstrate how destructive a bored dog can be.